Ignore Mainstream Marketing At Your Peril

 Early Adopters and Mainstreet Users Have Different Needs

-Not if they think what worked for early adopters will also work for mainstream users.
+If you think what works for early adopters will also work for mainstream users, you may have a rude awakening.
 Those startups who approach marketing as Telegram, Discord, Twitter, and Reddit, with some blogs on Medium, will miss the adoption, or at best, be a commodity fighting to keep the user churn down, while fighting for overall growth.

 In order to build trust and relationship with the “mainstreet” users, startups will need to think about who their customers are and how they make sure those customers know about and appreciate the value that their app delivers to them.
 MOST of the mainstream users will not be willing to wade through Discord and Telegram channels, nor monitor your Twitter feed for the new announcements that you might make (hoping they tune in at just the right time).
 It’s fine for the geeky early adopters, but it’s not going to work for mainstreet user adoption.